hinto-janai/gupax/README.md

 If you started an update, you should let it finish.
 If the update has been stuck for a *long* time, it may be worth quitting Gupax.
 The worst that can happen is that your `Gupax/P2Pool/XMRig` binaries may be moved/deleted.
 Those can be easily redownloaded.
 Your actual `Gupax` user data (settings, custom nodes, pools, etc) is never touched.

 Although Gupax uses a temporary folder (`gupax_update_[A-Za-z0-9]`) to store temporary downloaded files, there aren't measures in place to revert an upgrade once the file swapping has actually started.
 If you quit Gupax anytime before the `Upgrading packages` phase (after metadata, download, extraction), you will technically be safe but this is not recommended as it is risky, especially since these updates can be very fast.

 ---

+### Bundled vs Standalone
+`Bundled` Gupax comes the latest version of P2Pool/XMRig already in the `zip/tar`.

+`Standlone` only contains the Gupax executable.

+---